melissamcewen/build-a-bot-workshop/README.md

 ![what parts of this correspond to the messsage](assets/images/send-greeting-puzzle-2.jpg)

 ### Learn About Functions
 In the previous activity you figured out how a message was formatted with data structures.
 But you also looked at our first function.
 A function takes arguments, a type of input, and does things with this.
 In this case, it took a variable called recipientId as an argument, and took the message and sent it to that recipient.
+A function can have any name similar to the names allowed for variables.

 What a function is called it looks like this:
 ```javascript